 #14 Passage Puteaux

 The shortest covered passage of Paris is that of Passage Puteaux.
 Opened to the public in 1839, the walkway measures just 29 metres and is named for the passage’s financer, Louis Puteaux.
 Secret and away from the crowds that inevitably flock to the rest of the 8th arrondissement, the commercial aspect of Passage Puteaux soon failed, though the arcade itself is still in existence.
+Today, I would not prioritise this of all the Paris passages.

 #15 Passage du Bourg l’Abbé